Impressment: Royal Navy recruiting and desertion

 Working and living conditions for the average sailor in the Royal Navy in the 18th century were very harsh by modern standards.
+For major voyages, shipowners and governments routinely estimated that 50% of the sailors would die due to scurvy.
 Naval pay was attractive in the 1750s, but towards the end of the century its value had been steadily eroded by rising prices.
 Sailors' pay on merchant ships was somewhat higher during peacetime, and it could increase to double naval pay during wartime.
 (Note: During the 18th century, a Royal Navy Able Seaman was paid (after deductions) 22 shillings and 6 pence per month.
 Pay was reckoned by the 28-day lunar month, so the annual rate of pay was somewhat more than 12 times this.
 A farm worker of the era might earn around only a quarter to a third of this.
 Wages on merchant ships were higher: 25 to 30 shillings per lunar month – and increased further during wartime (merchant pay rates of 70 shillings per month at London and 35 shillings at Bristol were offered during the Seven Years' War).
 But merchant crews could be cheated of their pay in several ways by dishonest ship-owners.)

 Until 19th-century reforms improved conditions, the Royal Navy was additionally known to pay wages up to two years in arrears.
 The Navy always withheld six months' pay as a standard policy, in order to discourage desertion.
 Naval wages had been set in 1653, and were not increased until April 1797 after sailors on 80 ships of the Channel Fleet based at Spithead mutinied.

 Despite this, there were still many volunteers for naval service.